 - 6 Tbs reserved bean juice (called aquafaba)

 - 4 Tbs lemon juice

 - 1 tsp garlic powder

 - Drain the chickpeas reserving the juice

-Add chickpeas, garlic, lemon juice, tomato paste, and all the spices to a food processor or blender
+- Add 6 Tbs of that bean juice, the garlic, lemon juice, tomato, and all the spices to a blender

 - Add the chickpeas and blend until smooth and creamy

 - This may take several minutes and you may have to stop and scrape down the sides

 - Use as a dip, sandwich spread, or whatever you like

 - I garnished my bowl with English cucumber slices, cherry tomatoes, green onions, and fresh basil.